larastan/larastan/README.md

 Larastan was created by [Nuno Maduro](https://github.com/nunomaduro), got artwork designed by [@Caneco](http://github.com/caneco), is maintained by [Can Vural](https://github.com/canvural) and [Viktor Szépe](https://github.com/szepeviktor), and is a [PHPStan](https://phpstan.org/) wrapper for Laravel.
 Larastan focuses on **finding errors in your code** without actually running it.
 It catches whole classes of bugs even **before you write tests** for the code.

-- Adds static typing to Laravel to improve developer productivity and **code quality**
+- Adds static typing to laravel to improve developer productivity and **code quality**
 - Supports most of [Laravel](https://laravel.com)'s **beautiful magic**
 - Discovers bugs in your code without running it